Off-Nadir Delta

 Ranked by what each tool is genuinely best at — free Sentinel archives, near-daily revisit, very-high-resolution tasking, deep historical imagery, event data, and AI analysis.
 An honest comparison for analysts, journalists, and researchers.

-Quick Answer: No single tool wins every axis.
+No single tool wins every axis.
 For the full free Sentinel archive use Copernicus Browser; for near-real-time large-area awareness, NASA Worldview; for near-daily revisit, Planet; for very-high-resolution detail, Vantor (formerly Maxar); for deep historical baselines, USGS EarthExplorer; for geolocation, Google Earth Pro.
-To fuse world-event signals, AI analysis, and imagery in one place — going from what is happening to show me the imagery and what it meansOff-Nadir Deltacloses the loop that separate viewers leave to the analyst.
+To prioritize risk signals, add AI analysis, and verify from space in one place — going from what risk is emerging to show me the imagery and what it meansOff-Nadir Deltacloses the loop that separate viewers leave to the analyst.

 What makes a tool good for OSINT?